drjekyllthemes/themes/README.md

     ---- * 100 =  24.4 %
     1024

-And than readjust the scale to 24.4% and set the width and height to 250 x 200.
+Than readjust the scale to 24.4% and set the width and height to 250 x 200.
 That's it.

-Another example - let's say the screenshoot size is 500 x 400 than calculate how much to zoom in e.g.
+Another example - let's say the screenshoot size is 500 x 400 using the formula calculate how much to zoom in e.g.

      250